-Home Insemination
+Insemination

-Some folks are already very familiar with the process of donor conception and insemination when we meet.
+Some folks are already very familiar with the process of assisted conception when we meet.
 If that’s you, we’ll jump right in with a Fertility Consultation to review your charts and discuss timing.
 Then we can schedule insemination whenever you’re ready.
-For others, donor conception can feel confusing, opaque or downright overwhelming.
+For others, assisted conception can feel confusing, opaque or downright overwhelming.
 If that’s where you’re at, we’ll start with a Planning Family Session.
 I’ll lay out all the options and explain each step.
 I’ll also pose some questions for you to consider and offer relevant resources.
 We’ll create a roadmap to demystify the process and get you what you need to move forward.

 How does it work?

 I highly recommend beginning fertility consulation at least three months before you plan to start trying.
-Once you feel ready, we closely observe your fertile signs and perform the insemination in your home when you’re most likely to be ovulating.
+Once you feel ready, we closely observe your fertile signs and perform the insemination when you’re most likely to be ovulating.
 There are two different types of insemination: Intrauterine Insemination (IUI) and Intracervical Insemination (ICI).

 Intracervical Insemination on the other hand, has the best chance of success with fresh sperm.
 Fresh sperm is only available to folks who have a known donor.
 ICI involves placing the sperm in the vagina and can usually be accomplished by the person or couple themselves, with a little guidance from me if necessary.